Visual Arts & Crafts Makers Award

 January - May 2023

-Anne will be using this funding award to spend time in residence at Cove Park, researching and experimenting with sustainable 3D papermaking techniques to complement her existing printmaking and sculptural practice.
+Anne used this funding award to spend time in residence at Cove Park, researching and experimenting with sustainable 3D papermaking techniques to complement her existing printmaking and sculptural practice.
+Seeking sustainable ways of building forms was a key objective.

 Funders: Creative Scotland, Live Borders, Dumfries & Galloway Council